 Depending on the test, you may have time to snack during breaks.

-If so, then take advantage and bring foods that will keep your energy up.
-Again, a big key here is using complex carbohydrates.
+Take advantage and bring food that keeps your energy up.
+Again, use complex carbohydrates.

 Great choices to bring include: